oisdk/site/posts/2016-09-26-revisiting-trie.markdown

 Last  (Just x) <> Last  (Just y) = Last  (Just y)
 ```

 I think it makes more sense for a value inserted into a map to overwrite whatever was there before.
-Since the newer value is on the left in the `mappend`{haskell}, then, `First`{.haskell} makes most sense.
+Since the newer value is on the left in the `mappend`{.haskell}, then, `First`{.haskell} makes most sense.

 ```haskell
 type TrieMap a b = Trie a (First b)